-The importance of vacuuming cannot be overstated especially when you consider that carpet can accumulate and hold up to twice its own yarn face-weight in soil.
+The importance of a vacuum cleaner cannot be overstated especially when you consider that carpet can accumulate and hold up to twice its own yarn face-weight in soil.

 Not only does vacuuming remove unsightly soils, but it also removes unseen soils and bio-contaminants that cause carpet and other soft floor coverings to wear prematurely.

-You could ask 100 people and get 100 different answers, but in reality most vacuums are similar.
+You could ask 100 people and get 100 different answers, but in reality most vacuum cleaners are similar.
 The biggest difference is in the area of attachments.